-What benefits does workers’ compensation provide?
+What benefits does workers' compensation insurance provide?

 Workers' compensation provides the following benefits:

-- Medical benefits: Workers’ compensation will provide payment of medically necessary expenses related to the workplace injury.
-This includes physician’s services, hospitalization, surgical services, physical therapy, prescription medications, diagnostic testing, prostheses, and attendant care.
+- Medical benefits: Workers' compensation will provide payment of medically necessary expenses related to a workplace injury.
+This includes physician's services, hospitalization, surgical services, physical therapy, prescription medications, diagnostic testing, prostheses, and attendant care.

 - Wage benefits: Injured workers may receive compensation for wages lost due to an incapacity to work or missing work to attend medical appointments related to the injury.
 The amount that can be received depends on the severity and type of injury.